The annual award, offered through the Honors Program, has been established to honor the life of Timothy M. Smith.

 Honors Program students thrive in a close-knit atmosphere among the most inquisitive, intellectually spirited and enterprising students.
-They enjoy specialized classes on stimulating topics, attend symposia, conduct original scholarship, participate in the Harvard Model United Nations program, and state, regional and national honors conferences.
+They enjoy specialized classes on stimulating topics, attend symposia, conduct original scholarship for the Honors Thesis, and participate in state, regional and national honors conferences.

-Honors students also compete for opportunities to study at Oxford University in England, semester-long internships in Washington, D.C., and paid undergraduate research fellowships at UT.
-Other benefits include access to a specially-equipped Honors lounge and an option to live on an Honors floor in University residence halls.
+Honors students also have the opportunity to study at Oxford University in England, to apply for study abroad scholarships, and to conduct original scholarship and research under the guidance of UT faculty.
+Other benefits include access to a specially-equipped Honors lounge and an option to in the Honors-only residence hall.
 Students must be full-time to be eligible for these opportunities.
 Applications for all the Honors opportunities are online.

 Honors Program Admission

 First-year and transfer students are automatically considered for the Honors Program when they apply to the University, and, if accepted, are considered "Honors Eligible."
-A separate application for full enrollment in the Honors Program is required at the end of the first-year for freshmen, after completion of their first Honors course for transfer students and for all continuing students.
+A separate application for full enrollment in the Honors Program is required at the end of the first-year for freshmen, after completion of their second semester for transfer students and after at least one semester at UT for all continuing students.

 Admission requirements for the Honors Program are as follows:

-- Freshmen: 3.5 GPA and 1240 on the SAT or 26 on the ACT.
+- Freshmen: 3.5/4.0 unweighted GPA and 1310 on the SAT or 28 on the ACT.
 Writing test scores are not included in SAT or ACT test score requirements and will not be considered for Honors Program admission.

-- Transfers: 3.5 GPA or very strong recommendation from a community college Honors director.
+- Transfers: 3.5 GPA or very strong recommendation from a college Honors director.

 - Continuing Students: Same requirements as other Honors Program students.
-Scheduling should be discussed with Honors Program director by contacting the Honors Program office at email@example.com.
+Scheduling should be discussed with Honors Program directors by contacting the Honors Program office at email@example.com.